climate-service-center/dacstore/README.md

 # Acceptance analysis of Direct Air Capture and Storage

-Acceptance analysis of Direct Air Capture and Storage in the [DACStorE project](https://www.dacstore-project.com).
+*Acceptance analysis of Direct Air Capture and Storage in the [DACStorE project](https://www.dacstore-project.com).*

+This study investigates public perceptions and acceptance of Direct Air Capture (DAC) and CO2 storage technologies through a comprehensive survey.
+The survey, conducted among a diverse sample, assesses awareness, knowledge, and attitudes towards climate change, DAC, and CO2 storage.
+Key findings reveal that while a majority acknowledge the reality and seriousness of climate change, awareness and understanding of DAC technologies and CO2 storage remain limited.
+The analysis identifies significant factors influencing support for DAC and CO2 storage, including perceived risks, trust in institutions, and concerns about technological tampering with nature.

 ## Installation